neortls007idev/neortls007idev/README.md

 Hey there 👋

 I’m Rahul, a Graphics and Engine Programmer.
-I make it my mission to develop performanec optimized rendering engine and scalable engine systems for the devlopment of juicy games, for satisfying user experience.
+I make it my mission to develop performance optimized rendering engines and scalable engine systems for the devlopment of juicy games, for satisfying user experience.

 Want to know more about me?
 [Check out my portfolio.](https://www.rahulguptagamedev.com/)